Skip to main content

 There are currently four sub-programmes associated with these scholarships:

 Each of them supports different target groups based on age and career choices.
 The programme provides mentoring and financial support.
-In the school year 2015-16, the number of disadvantaged students was 3 392 out of which 2 127 declared themselves Roma.
-The authority responsible for operating the programme is the Human Capacities Grant Management Office (Emberi Erőforrás Támogatáskezelő).
+The authority responsible for operating the programme is the National Cultural Grant Management Office (Nemzeti Kulturális Támogatáskezelő).
+These programmes are financed from the domestic budget from the 2019/2020 school year.

 Currently, the Directorate-General for Creating Social Opportunities (Társadalmi Esélyteremtési Főigazgatóság) under the Ministry of the Interior (Belügyminisztérium) is responsible for implementing the application.